MST-SymphonyCMS/textileplusformatter/readme.txt

 The "Textile Plus" formatter combines Textile with some custom processing to prevent widowed words and wrap text features for styling with CSS.

-Version: 1.0.2
+Version: 1.0.3
-Author: Rowan Lewis <rowan@pixelcarnage.com>
+Author: Rowan Lewis <me@rowanlewis.com>
-Build Date: 15 May 2009
+Build Date: 7 January 2010
 Requirements: Symphony 2